neyric/ocmaker/app/routes/_legal/refund/content.md

 ## 1. Introduction

-At **Ghost Face AI**, we strive to provide our users with the best possible experience.
-We understand that circumstances may change and you may need to request a refund.
-Please read our refund policy carefully before making a purchase.
+At **OC Maker**, we want you to be completely satisfied with our AI character creation services.
+This Refund Policy outlines the conditions and process for requesting refunds on your purchases.

-## 2. Refund Eligibility
+## 2. 7-Day Refund Policy

-### 2.1 Time Limit
+### 2.1 Refund Period

-Refund requests must be made within **3 days** of your purchase.
-After this period, we cannot process any refund requests.

-### 2.2 Credit Usage

-If you have used more than **50 credits**, you are not eligible for a refund, regardless of the time since purchase.
+We offer a **7-day no-questions-asked refund policy** for all purchases made on OC Maker.
+This period begins from the date of your original purchase.

-### 2.3 Eligibility Criteria
+### 2.2 Eligibility

-You are eligible for a refund if:
+You are eligible for a full refund if:

-- You request the refund within **3 days** of the original purchase date
+- You request the refund within **7 days** of your original purchase date
-- You have used **50 credits or less** of your purchased credits
-- You contact us through the appropriate channels described below
+- You contact us through the proper channels outlined below
-- Your account is in good standing and has not violated our Terms of Service
+- Your account is in good standing and has not violated our Terms of Use

 ## 3. What Happens After a Refund